maliahavlicek/ci_mentor_insights/PORTFOLIO_2_JAVASCRIPT_ESSENTIALS.md

 ```

-### Defect Tracking
+### Defects
 🚨**Required**

-Try to create issues in real time as it better reflects the daily life of a developer.
+Try to create issues in real-time as it better reflects the daily life of a developer.

 GitHub has an issues bar that helps you track things pretty quickly.
 Here's a [guide to GitHub Defects](Defects.md)

-You could do track them as bullet items in this document, or create a google speadsheet too.
+Minimally you could track them as bullet items in this document but the accessors want to know the struggle was real.

 ### Defects of Note
 🚀 **merit & beyond**